-Before you start, please note that we do not fund: contributions to general appeals or circulars; religious activity which is not for wider public benefit; public bodies to carry out their statutory obligations; activities which solely support animal welfare; activities which have already taken place; grant making by other organisations; Privately owned and profit-distributing companies or limited partnerships What sort of group do we need to be to apply?
+Before you start, please note that we do not fund: contributions to general appeals or circulars; religious activity which is not for wider public benefit; where the primary benefit is to enable a public body to carry out its statutory obligations; activities where the primary benefit is the advancement of animal welfare; activities which have already taken place; grant making, or equivalent gifts in kind, by other organisations; privately owned and profit-distributing companies or limited partnerships.
+What sort of group do we need to be to apply?

 We make grants to a wide range of voluntary and community organisations.
 You don’t have to be a registered charity, but the work you want us to fund must be legally charitable.
 We can only make grants for general running costs or unrestricted purposes to charities.
 If you are any other sort of organisation, funding from us must be restricted for a specific charitable purpose.